AzureAD/microsoft-authentication-library-for-js/README.md

 The current VanillaJSTestApp sample is set up to run the authorization code flow in the browser.
 However, there are a few pre-requisites that you will need to complete before being able to run the VanillaJS sample.

-### Pre-requisites

-- MSAL.js is meant to be used in [Single-Page Application scenarios](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-overview).

-- Before using MSAL.js you will need to [register an application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.

-1. Create a new application registration in the portal.
-Use whatever audience you wish, as long as it is testable on your machine.
-It is recommended to use the common audience (a.k.a. accounts in any Azure tenant) for simplest use.
-    - Go to the Authentication tab.
-Register the redirect URI for the application as "http://localhost:30662/".
-Also select "Yes" when asked if you would like to treat this application as a public client.
-    - Go the Certificates & Secrets tab.
-Create a Client Secret that you can use for testing.
-This will most likely not be a required step in future production versions for Auth Code in the browser, but for now in order to run the alpha you will need to create one.
-2. Keep the app registration page open.
-You will now need a browser with CORS disabled in order to be able to retrieve tokens from the token endpoint.
-This is once again not a recommended production setting, but for the purposes of this alpha you should follow these instructions:
-    - We recommend using Chrome for this.
-        - For Windows machines, you can do the following:
-            - Right click on your desktop -> New -> Shortcut
-            - Paste the following:
-            ```javascript
-            "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp
-            ```
-            - Click next and create a name for the shortcut (i.e. Chrome-no-cors)
-        - For other machines, you can follow the steps [here](https://alfilatov.com/posts/run-chrome-without-cors/) to figure out how to run Chrome withput CORS enabled for your OS.
-3. You should now have a shortcut for a CORS-disabled Chrome browser and an application registration for a public client with the correct redirect URI registered and a client secret.
-You can now run the sample!
-When you run the browser shortcut, ensure you run as an administrator.

 ## Roadmap and What To Expect From This Library
 MSAL support on Javascript is a collection of libraries. `msal-common` is the platform agnostic core library, and `msal-browser` is our core library for Single Page Applications (SPAs) without a backend.
 This library includes improvements for new browser requirements in Safari, as well as an updated token acquisition flow utilizing the OAuth 2.0 Authorization Code Flow.